Cheapest online supermarkets 2022

 If you're only shopping for yourself, you might struggle to make it to the minimum order value that most supermarkets have.
 The exact threshold will vary, but it can be £40 or more.

-Rather than ordering groceries you don't need to reach the threshold, do a joint shop for you and your flatmates.
+Rather than ordering extra groceries for the sake of reaching the threshold, do a joint shop with your flatmates.
 Not only will this get you to the magic number, but you can also split the cost of delivery.

 -